 5. Fold the entire plane in half, in on itself.
 This creates the snub nose, which gives the Bulldog Dart its name.

 6. Fold the wings down so that you’re making a straight line across from the top of the snub nose.
 Repeat on the other side.

 This is a slightly more advanced paper airplane.
 There are a few more folds, and it flies a bit better than the above Bulldog Dart.
 This is the perfect middle ground between simple and complex recreational paper aircraft.

-Start the same way you did with the Bulldog.
-Fold in half lengthwise and then unfold.
-Again, this center crease is just a guide for future folds.
+1. Fold in half lengthwise and then unfold.
+As with the Bulldog above, this center crease is just a guide for future folds.

-The finished Harrier.
+The finished Harrier shown below.
 It has cool pointed wings and has great stability because of the triangle on the bottom.

 While there are far more advanced paper airplanes, this one, in my opinion, is the perfect balance of complexity and accessibility for the Average Paper Airplane Joe.
 It has far more folds than the previous two models, and also flies the best and farthest.
 Pay attention with this one, folks, and the payoff is well worth it.

-Now take what was the top edge that you previously folded down (3 images back) and fold it back up at the point where its edge meets the creases from the previous step.
+9. Now take what was the top edge that you previously folded down (Step 6) and fold it back up at the point where its edge meets the creases from the previous step.

-Fold the corners in yet again so that their edge meets both the edge of the top flap and the crease from two steps ago.
+10. Fold the corners in yet again so that their edge meets both the edge of the top flap and the crease from Step 7.

 Want to learn more about rediscovering the joys of play?
 Listen to our Podcast interview with Charlie Hoehn, author of “Play It Away: A Workaholic’s Cure For Anxiety”